Qabel/qabel.github.io/_docs/Threat-Model.md

 3. Qabel servers,
 4. Outside attackers:
   1. Outside attacker who can eavesdrop traffic of the client,
-  2. Outside attacker who can eavesdrop traffic of a Qabel drop server,
+  2. Outside attacker who can eavesdrop traffic of a Qabel Drop server,
-  3. Outside attacker who can eavesdrop traffic of a Qabel storage server,
+  3. Outside attacker who can eavesdrop traffic of a Qabel Block server,
   4. Outside attacker who can eavesdrop traffic of the public Internet (e.g., *DE-CIX Frankfurt*).

 ![Attacker Types](/images/attackerTypes.png)

 ## Capabilities of Attackers
 ### 0. Everyone
-The stored encrypted data is publicly available.
-Thus everybody knows the number and sizes of all files and the estimated number of all folders of every prefix.
+Writing and reading of drop messages is not restricted.
+Currently downloading from the Qabel Block server is restricted to authenticated accounts.

 ### 1. Contact
 A user *B* learns one identity (drop ID, public key and alias) of a user *A* during the contact.
 When receiving a share user *B* learns the directory structure of the shared directory and its files or the shared file.
 This implies that *B* learns the name of *A's* prefix the share is stored in.

 ### 2. Qabel User
-An attacker has no advanced capabilities regarding security by being a Qabel user.
+The stored encrypted data is accessible for all Qabel accounts.
+Thus every user knows the number and sizes of all files and the estimated number of all folders of every prefix.

 ### 3. Qabel Servers
-Since a user has to be authenticated to be able to upload files on the server the provider knows the prefixes of each account.
-Due to this it is able to monitor all file writes and can match them to the registered user.
+Since a user has to be authenticated to be able to upload files to the server the provider knows the prefixes of each account.
+Due to this it is able to monitor all file writes and can match them to the registered account.
 During the creation of a folder it can observe in which parent folder it is created.
 Thereby it can reconstruct the directory tree of *A*.
-As soon as a user requests (meta) files in the order of the (sub-)directory tree, *O* can assume that *A* shared the (sub-)directory with the user.
+As soon as an account requests (meta) files in the order of the (sub-)directory tree, *O* can assume that *A* shared the (sub-)directory with the an identity connected to this account.

-To prevent Qabel from being used as an illegal file distribution platform currently a user also needs to be authenticated for downloading a file.
+To prevent Qabel from being used as an illegal file distribution platform currently an account also needs to be authenticated for downloading a file.
 Thus the accounts of uploaders and downloaders can be linked.
-Since downloading of files can be conducted without possessing the respective file key this link can be faked.
+Since downloading of files can be conducted without possessing the respective file key this link can be forged.

 ### 4.i.
 Client Eavesdropper
-A client eavesdropper can observe which storage server a user writes to and which storage servers it reads from.
-It can guess which drop server*s* a user uses to receive message (most requested drop server*s*) but it cannot guess the specific drop ID (since the message lengths should be similar and thus indistinguishable).
+A client eavesdropper can observe which Block server a device writes to and which Block servers it reads from.
+It can guess which Drop server*s* a user uses to receive message (most requested Drop server*s*) but it cannot guess the specific drop ID (since the message lengths should be similar and thus indistinguishable).

 The user messages are distinguishable by the number, size and destination of requests (see [this issue](https://github.com/Qabel/qabel.github.io/issues/124)).
 Hence the client eavesdropper can observer which actions are performed by the user.

 ### 4.ii.
 Drop Eavesdropper
-As far as a drop eavesdropper only observes one drop server it cannot conclude which user uses the drop server randomly and which uses it to communicate.
+As far as a drop eavesdropper only observes one Drop server it cannot conclude which user uses the Drop server randomly and which uses it to communicate.
-If a drop eavesdropper observes many drop servers a user *A* uses, it might statistically guess which one is used to receive messages.
+If a drop eavesdropper observes many Drop servers a user *A* uses, it might statistically guess which one is used to receive messages.

 ### 4.iii.
-Storage Eavesdropper
+Block Eavesdropper
-A storage eavesdropper can observe which prefixes are written by which IPs.
-Additionally it can guess by file size which files are downloaded by which IPs.
+A Block eavesdropper can observe which prefixes are written from which IPs.
+Additionally it can guess by file size which files are downloaded from which IPs.

 ### 4.iv.
 Internet Eavesdropper
 Since only size and IP of requests to Qabel servers is observable an Internet eavesdropper can observe which IPs request which Qabel servers if it knows the IPs of Qabel servers (the request size is not fixed and thus not characteristic).
 By observing a great number of requests it might statistically guess which IPs communicate and share files among each other.